-Bialystok is the capital of the Podlaskie Voivodeship and the biggest city in northeast Poland.
+Bialystok is the capital of Podlaskie Voivodeship (administrative region) and the biggest city in northeastern Poland.
 It has a population of almost three hundred thousand.
-The city is the regional centre of administration, science, business, and culture.
+The city is the regional center of administration, science, business, and culture.
 Bialystok is also a student city.
 The region’s leading and best academy is the Medical University of Bialystok.
-There are almost 35 thousand active students in the Voivodeship capital.
-In 2016, the Eurobarometer of the European Commission recognised Bialystok as the best city to live in Poland.
-This is because the city has plenty of green areas and cycling routes and is famous for the local hospitality.
-Bialystok also offers numerous cultural attractions and ways to spend free time.
-It was also the birthplace of the creator of Esperanto Ludwik Zamenhof and of Albert Sabin, who developed the polio vaccine.
+There are almost 35 thousand active students in the region's capital.
+In 2016, the Eurobarometer of the European Commission recognized Bialystok as the best city to live in Poland.
+This is because the city has plenty of green areas and cycling routes and is famous for the local people's hospitality.
+Bialystok also offers numerous cultural attractions and leisure opportunities.
+It was the birthplace of Ludwik Zamenhof, the author of the international Esperanto language, and of Albert Sabin, who developed the polio vaccine.